 Becca is a first year I/O Psychology doctoral student in the Work Family Health Lab.
 She graduated from St. Olaf College in 2019 with a B.A. in Psychology and a concentration in management studies.
 Her interests include worker health, work-family conflict, burnout, diversity, and mindfulness interventions in the workplace.

-Kate Stelzel is a 3rd year majoring in Business Administration with an IT concentration and a minor in Psychology.
-She loves listening to live music and watching Packers football on Sunday.
-She has been part of the WFH Lab Since January 2019 and is currently working on our NSF project which is investigating resiliency across diverse adult working populations.
-For this project she is creating the ‘How-To’ guides on initializing, downloading, and cleaning & analyzing our Actigraph data.
-She is very interested in the areas of data analytics and project management and hopes to go into one of these fields in the future.
+Avery Timmons is a 3rd year majoring in Neuroscience with a concentration in prehealth and minoring in Computer Science.
+She loves finding coffee shops in Atlanta and upcycling her thrift finds.
+She has been part of the WFH Lab since January 2021 and is currently working on our NSF project which is investigating resilience in working adult populations.
+She is very interested in the areas of cognitive deficits resulting from overwork and burnout.